Life Extension Magazine®

 Heart Benefits

-Atherosclerosis, an inflammatory process in arteries, is the major driver of cardiovascular disease.
-If its progression is not prevented, it leads to angina (chest pain), heart attack, and stroke.14
+Atherosclerosis is a major driver of cardiovascular disease.
+If its progression is not prevented, it can lead to angina (chest pain), heart attack, and stroke.14

 A component of atherosclerosis is the abnormal deposition of calcium in the walls of arteries, known as vascular calcification.14 This is where vitamin K2 plays a pivotal role.